 There are friend missions, where dotted around the map are icons of people you can become friends with by helping them.
 These missions range from giving feedback on the products they sell in their establishments like coffee or cake, to others that involve finding and photographing any stray cats you find.
 The benefits to these are that you then have allies for superb finishing moves, should you get involved in combat near where these friends of yours are based.

-As well as this there are twenty mini games.
-I say mini games, but most are actually quite deep and meaningful.
+As well as this there are twenty mini-games.
+I say mini-games, but most are actually quite deep and meaningful.
 I have been guilty of spending an entire evening doing nothing more than messing around these so-called “mini” games.
 This being Japan, there are many Japanese themed board game locations to take part in, a casino that I personally can’t stop playing poker in, as well as blackjack, and other traditional things you’d normally find in a Yakuza game.
-Arcades where you can play full retro versions of classic SEGA coin operated classics, dating women, a baseball batting cage, and, in Yagami’s office a playable pinball machine too.
+Arcades where you can play full retro versions of classic SEGA coin-operated classics, dating women, a baseball batting cage, and, in Yagami’s office a playable pinball machine too.
 Again, I’ve spent far too much time on that already.

 It’s fun to race these drones as not only is it about speed and handling, it’s also about durability too, as the other drones can damage yours, as well as if you fly into objects.
 You race around courses set up around Kamurocho, and these courses also have power-ups as well as elevation to reach them.
-The online aspect is not a full blown online lobby (more’s the pity) but the fastest lap you record for each track can be uploaded to a server.
+The online aspect is not a full-blown online lobby (more’s the pity) but the fastest lap you record for each track can be uploaded to a server.
 Other users can then download this ghost to race against in a bid for victory.
-You can also download other users ghosts to race against them to try and beat them to.
+You can also download other users ghosts to race against them to try and beat them too.

 There truly is a wealth of activities to dive into in Kamurocho, but the best I’ve saved to last, the combat.

 In addition, you can pick up random items lying around whichever areas you are fighting in, to use as weapons.
 This can range from dropped baseball bats to traffic cones, or even milk crates.
 One of the other things that really makes fight sequences exciting, is that when you slam enemies into objects, the resulting impact causes whatever the enemy has been thrown into, to explode in a shower of debris.
-Smash thugs into bookshelves, the book shelf falls over and the books fly everywhere.
+Smash thugs into bookshelves, the bookshelf falls over and the books fly everywhere.
 Kick someone into a window, it cracks and smashes.
 The environments aren’t just there for show, they get involved!

 The real fun comes through from the finishing moves.
 Build up enough hits on a meter and a stylish, over the top finishing cut-scene develops, sometimes using those random items you picked up.
-Yagami, for example, could throw into the air a street sign he’s using as a weapon, and then jump up to kick it back down with over the top force into someone’s face.
-You could grab someone and smash their head into a wall, or wall jump off a wall with a flying knee to the face.
+Yagami, for example, could throw into the air a street sign he’s using as a weapon and then jump up to kick it back down with over the top force into someone’s face.
+You could grab someone and smash their head into a wall, or wall jump with a flying knee to the face.
 Even being a veteran of Yakuza games, I thought I’d seen it all in the combat, but there were so many times I watched a finisher cut-scene only to cry out loud “Oooooooohhhhhhh that had to hurt” in appreciation of the stylish way a foe had just met their end!
 It’s voyeuristic, brutal, hilarious fun.
 Smashing people’s faces in never should be this entertaining, but by heck, it is here!

 Completing missions and doing activities awards you with points you can use to unlock combat buffs, be that more health, more power, better finishing moves etc, so even the most basic of action in the game does result in some form of reward for you.